Rip Raps: 19th-century criminal gang

 The Rip Rap shoals in Hampton Roads were likely also the source of the name of the Rip Raps, a notorious Baltimore gang during the Know-Nothing movement.
-The Baltimore Rips Raps included several sailors familiar with the waters of the Chesapeake Bay.
+The Baltimore Rip Raps included several sailors familiar with the waters of the Chesapeake Bay.
 They were affiliated with the American Party and specifically the Plug Uglies, another American gang.
 The Rip Raps fought several street battles with their sharpest rivals—the Democratic rowdies associated with the New Market Fire Company.
 At the October 1856 municipal election, the Rip Raps attacked the New Market engine house, leading to two deaths and the wounding of several prominent fighting men.
 The battle was one of a series of confrontations in the Know-Nothing Riot of 1856 that day and at the ensuing presidential election.
 The confrontations left seventeen dead.
 Prominent Rip Raps included Gregory Barrett Jr., William "Kitty" Chambers, Elijah "Boney" Lee, and Marion "Mal" Cropp.